Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-Frequency of intake: 1–2 times per day
+Frequency of intake: 1–2 times a day

 Contraindications and warnings